annapawlicka/clj-ev3dev/README.md

 I've settled on sending commands over ssh.
 This library wraps shell commands and sends them over ssh.
-And although you can send those commands yourself, doing `cat /sys/class/msensor/sensor0/value0` is tedious.
-It’s much easier when you have a higher-level library to use.
+And although you can send those commands yourself, doing `cat /sys/class/msensor/sensor0/value0` is tedious, especially that each time you boot EV3 the devices (sensors & motors) are mapped to different nodes that do not correspond to the in ports.
+It’s much easier when you have a higher-level library to use that handles that for you.

 By running your application on your machine you benefit from a gazillion times faster CPU that can crunch those algorithms in no time.
 And you